VIDEOS ON YOUTUBE

 you find the Bible hard to understand?
 It takes a long time to study

 and understand the Scriptures.
-Are the accounts on these pages history
+Are the accounts on its pages history

 or fable?
 Can it be proved to be the "word of God" and relevant